massenz/common-utils/README.md

 >
 > [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html)

-In order to keep the size and complexity of the scripts down to a minimal size, and yet retain enough expressivity within the script for some primitive functionality, I have decided to factor out all the commonality and just `source` it in my scripts.
+In order to keep the size and complexity of Bash scripts down to a minimal size, and yet retain enough expressivity within the script for some primitive functionality, I have decided to factor out all the commonality and just `source` it in my scripts.

 To paraphrase the authors of the style guide: *this repository "is more a recognition of its use rather than a suggestion that it be used for widespread deployment"*.